rossaddison/yii2-house2house/README.md

 The package is bootstrapped.
 So it is viewable by means of desktop, mobile, and tablet, amongst others, provided you have an internet connection.

 **Is the package available in more than one language?**

-Yii2 provides the Yii::t('Convert this text into another language.') function which has been incorporated in this package.
+Yii2 provides the Yii::t('app','Convert this text into another language.') function which has been incorporated in this package.
+At the console/command prompt running the following command will generate a language specific folder under frontend\messages eg. frontend\messages\nl for the Dutch language.

+        yii message/extract @frontend/messages/template.php

+This command looks at all the occurances of the Yii::t function in all files, takes the relevant text, looks up the languages setting in the template.php file and, for each two letter abbreviation eg. nl, creates a sub-folder under messages ie. messages/nl and inserts a app.php file which contains all these occurances.
+Using Google translate you can then translate these sentences and insert the results into the app.php file. app.php is now the PhpMessageSource.

+To generate a DbMessageSource.
+Go a little further down the template.php file and uncomment the db, format, and sourceMessageTable settings.
+Perform the following command to generate the relevant tables under database db.

+        yii migrate --db=db --migrationPath=@yii/i18n/migrations

+ Perform the following command:

+        yii message/extract @frontend/messages/template.php

 **Where do I setup the language?**

-**We are a multi-language cleaning company.
-My one worker wants his division in his language.
-Where does he set this up?**
+Once you have compiled a app.php file for your language set the language setting under frontend/config/main.php to your language.

 **How can the package be adapted?**